 In endemic areas, coccidioidomycosis should be considered in dogs with chronic bronchopulmonary disease and when pulmonary nodules and enlarged lymph nodes are found on thoracic radiographs.
 The lesions are pyogranulomas that contain C immitis free in the exudate and in epithelioid and multinucleate giant cells.
 The organisms vary in size and appear as relatively large (20–80 μm, up to 200 μm) spherules with a double-contoured wall.
 The mature spherules (sporangia) contain endospores (sporangiospores) 2–5 μm in diameter.
 Diagnosis is established by demonstrating the spherules in tissues.
 Serum can also be tested by agar gel immunodiffusion (AGID) assays for detection of precipitin and complement-fixing antibodies.
 Currently, most commercial laboratories run AGID assays for IgG and IgM antibodies; results of these assays are specific but relatively insensitive.
+An enzyme immunoassay for Coccidioides galactomannan antigen useful in human infections has proved insensitive in dogs.
 A presumptive diagnosis can be made when serology is positive in an animal with consistent clinical signs.
 Attempts to culture the fungus should be restricted to those laboratories equipped to handle such dangerously infective cultures.